-The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2020 to 31 August 2021.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The trustees present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.

 The academy trust operates an academy for pupils aged 2 to 11 serving a catchment area in Congleton.
-It has a pupil capacity of 210 mainstream places and 52 part time nursery places and a roll of 174 in the school census of 2019-2020.
+It has a pupil capacity of 210 mainstream places and 52 part time nursery places and a roll of 193 in the school census of October 2022.